AdobeDocs/experience-manager-core-components.en/help/using/front-end-build.md

 # AEM Project Archetype Front-End Build {#aem-project-archetype-front-end-build}

-The AEM Project Archetype includes an optional dedicated front-end build mechanism based on Webpack.
-To fully take advantage of this powerful and flexible feature, it is important to understand how front-end development fits into an AEM project.
+The AEM Project Archetype includes an optional, dedicated front-end build mechanism based on Webpack.
+To fully take advantage of this useful and flexible feature, it is important to understand how front-end development fits into an AEM project.

 ## AEM Projects and Front-End Development {#aem-and-front-end-development}

 In greatly-simplified terms, AEM projects can be thought of as consisting of two separate but related parts:

 * Back-end development that drives the logic of AEM and produces Java libraries, OSGi services, etc.
-* Front-end development that drives the presentation and behavior of the resulting web site to the user and produces Javascript and CSS libraries
+* Front-end development that drives the presentation and behavior of the resulting web site and produces Javascript and CSS libraries

 Because these two development processes are focused on different parts of the project, back-end and front-end development can happen in parallel.